ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth.md

   ) {}
 ```

-Then we can modify the logic in the `login$` effect:
+Then we can modify the logic in the `login$` effect.
+These diff's are offered as a guide.
+Please make similar modifications in your code rather than copy-pasting.
+Your starting code may be slightly different:

 ```diff
      this.actions$.pipe(